 Cloud assessment methodology

-The assessment approach outlined in this document is a series of qualitative judgements strongly informed by a data-driven quantitative framework, such as that used in the ISM and other cyber security frameworks.
+The assessment approach outlined in this publication is a series of qualitative judgements strongly informed by a data-driven quantitative framework, such as that used in the ISM and other cyber security frameworks.

 Cloud environments can be complex, dynamic, large and unique.
 These attributes can make it challenging to assess a CSP’s security fundamentals and cloud services to determine if it secure and suitable for handling a cloud consumer’s data.
 Each assessment is unique and needs to be tailored to the CSP’s particular operating environment and bespoke cloud services.